ktgiahieu/Tiki-Recommender-System/README.md

 ## Executive Summary

 #### Project Goal
+Recommender systems are widely used in product recommendations such as recommendations of music, movies, books, news, research articles, restaurants, etc.
-This goal of this project is to create both content-based and collaborative user- and item-based recommender systems, that will help solve this problem.
+The goal of this project is to create both content-based and collaborative-filtering-based recommender systems to help solve this problem.
 Customers should be provided suggestions based on their likes and needs in order to create a better shopping environment that boosts sales and increases their time spent on a website.

 #### [Data Scraping](TikiScraper.ipynb)